Friday, July 31, 2009

 Bava Metzia 70 - When Interest is Allowed (Finds)

-One is not allowed to put money into a business venture where he shares in profits but not in losses or even where his proportionate share of profits is greater than that of his losses.
+One is not allowed to invest in a business venture in which he shares in profits but not losses or in which his proportionate share of profits is greater than that of his losses.
 The guaranteed part of the investment is then a loan, and its profit is a form of interest prohibited by the Sages.

 However, one is allowed to invest the money of orphans where they stand to gain more than to lose by a court appointee.